 Types of Car Dents You Can Remove Yourself

 Depending on the dent, you can often take it out yourself with a few simple tools.
-If it's just a round dent like the one in the photo above, it won't be too difficult.
+If it's just a round dent, it won't be too difficult.
 The dent above, with a crease and in a door, might present some difficulties.

 Dents with creases: If the dent has a crease in it, you'll probably have to visit an auto body mechanic, unless you're skilled in this area.
 With a crease, you'd have to fill what doesn't come out with some body auto fill.
 It's also more than likely that you're going to lose a little bit of paint, so you'll have to be prepared to spray some touch up paint in that area, as well.

 Dents in car doors: These are awkward things generally.
 They'll mean that to get to them you're going to have to strip the inside interior panel off the door.
 At that point, too, you've got a problem because the window and window frame take up a lot of that space.
 If the dent is close to the window frame, that's probably not something you'll be able to do through lack of space to work through on the other side.
 But stay with me here (I cover this further down)—you may still be able to pull it out from the exterior side without having to even go near pulling interior panels off.
 If the dent is, say, halfway down the door and pretty much central, you should be able to tackle that one, regardless.

 Roof dents: Can be easily taken care of as long as they have avoided the skeletal structure.
 What I mean by this is that your roof is built on a rigid platform for rollover safety but it contains a lot of empty spaces.
 Next time you're in your car put your hand on the headlining and move it around, you'll be able to feel the differences in the structure underneath.